KineticLensman/KineticLensman.github.io/_posts/2018-06-18-how-this-site-works.md

 * When I'm happy with the text, I upload it to my GitHub repository using the GitHub web interface
 * GitHub then automatically processes the raw text files using [Jekyll](https://jekyllrb.com/) to create the static web pages you see in your browser

-If you want to try this yourself, there are some [really great tutorials](http://jmcglone.com/guides/github-pages/) that explain the specific steps involved.
+If you want to try this yourself, there are some [really great tutorials](http://jmcglone.com/guides/github-pages/) that explain the  steps needed to create a GitHub Pages site.
+The set-up process isn't really complicated, and basically involves creating some folders and files that provide the framework Jekyll needs to automatically convert text files in a GitHub repository into web-pages.
+You only have to do set-up once, unless you decide to change the appearance of your site.
 ## Assessment
 Now that I have the site up and running, the tools aren't getting in my way (unlike some - I'm looking at you, [Blender](https://www.blender.org/)) and I can completely focus on the creative process.
 The individual tools are reasonably well documented and so far I haven't hit any fundamental show-stoppers.